 Albireo is developing A4250 initially to treat patients with PFIC, a rare genetic liver disease, and plans to consider additional development in other pediatric cholestatic liver diseases and disorders in the future.
 For information on Albireo’s Phase 3 clinical trial of the investigational product candidate A4250, please visit:

 LUM001 is a novel, twice-daily, orally-administered, potent and selective ASBT inhibitor that works by preventing recycling of bile acids back to the liver and is thought to reduce bile acid accumulation, improve liver function and potentially relieve the extreme itching associated with cholestatic liver disease.

-LUM001 is currently in Phase 2 clinical development for two rare pediatric cholestatic liver disease indications.
+Mirum is currently planning to start phase 3 clinical development for two rare pediatric cholestatic liver disease indications.
 These potential indications are: Alagille syndrome (ALGS) and Progressive Familial Intrahepatic Cholestasis (PFIC).